-That said, see our picks below of the best flasks available that range in quality, character, and price.
+That said, see our picks below for the best flasks available that range in quality, character, and price.

 Stanley Classic Flask

 Stanley’s classic drinking flask is as quintessential a canteen as you can get.
 It hits the perfect sweet spot of affordable, thoughtfully constructed, and ultra-durable.
 The tote-anywhere flask has a sturdy, reliable body and holds a healthy 8 ounces of liquids.

 Made of 18/8 rugged stainless steel, double-wall vacuum insulation keeps outside temperatures from affecting your flask.
 Opt for the retro, 70s-inspired Hammertone green color, or give your flask a more updated exterior with Polar white or matte black options.
 The never-lose cap is built into the design—no hunting for a dropped minuscule cap on the forest floor.

 Hip flasks are usually designed to be petite (they traditionally fit in a pocket, after all) but the Stanley flask is available in 5- and 8-ounce options.
 Or, upgrade the flask to a set that includes four handy shot glasses.